Photogrammetry with drones

 Pre-flight photogrammetry

-2. Weather: Normally we will look for cloudy but bright days to avoid harsh shadows and to have a softer and more homogeneous lighting throughout our scene.
+2. Weather conditions: We will look for cloudy but bright days to avoid harsh shadows and achieve softer, more even lighting throughout our scene.
+Check the Windy website and you will be able to see the weather forecast and organise your flights efficiently.

-3. Image acquisition correlation: Try to take correlative images to make it easier for the software to assemble 3D images during rendering.
+3. Image acquisition correlation: Try to take the images in a correlative way looking for at least 80% overlap between image and image, this will make it easier for the software to assemble 3D images during rendering.

 • Highest quality resolution of photographs

-• Use the 4:3 format (horizontal photos) and avoid wide-angle shots that tend to distort the edges and especially the corners.
+• Use 4:3 aspect ratio and avoid wide-angle shots that tend to distort edges and corners.

 Post-flight photogrammetry